jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 - Its remote effects are too distant to be traced by the imagination.

-25 It is the same case with anger and resentment.
+{{< s v="25" >}} It is the same case with anger and resentment.
 Their immediate effects are so disagreeable, even just anger.
 Therefore, these are the only feelings which we naturally do not sympathize with until we know their cause.

 When we hear a man with sad voice, we feel concerned about him.
 If it goes on, it forces us almost involuntarily to fly to his assistance.